-“The end is built into the beginning”
+The end is built into the beginning.

 We all go about our lives creating a world around us.
 To us, we are the stars of a film; our surroundings are the set; and the people touching our lives supporting players and/or extras.
-Philip Seymour Hoffman’s Caden Cotard watches as the plays he directs onstage succeed and garner praise while the life he lives with wife and daughter falls apart around him.
-As a God, crafting the activities and molding the characterizations of a cast, his own humanity is lost and hidden behind an insecure and scared shell of a man.
+Philip Seymour Hoffman’s Caden Cotard watches as the plays he directs on-stage succeed and garner praise while the life he lives with wife and daughter falls apart around him.
+As a God crafting the activities and molding the characterizations of a cast, his own humanity is lost and hidden behind an insecure and scared shell of a man.
 Cotard is truly a selfish person who has thought only of himself and, in turn, looked upon those around him by how they interact in his own life.

 Is there anyone doing things more ambitiously or creatively then screenwriter Charlie Kaufman?
 The man is pure genius.
 Constantly delving into the world of fractured realities, his stories deal with multiple layers and intricate parallel universes.
-With Human Nature he showed us the clash between people raised in the wild with the doctor who finds and attempts to civilize them, all while having cut-scene interviews with the doctor, stuck in purgatory, a gunshot wound in the head.
-Being John Malkovich brought us a world where every human being is a puppet to be played with and manipulated from the inside; each of us a hollow shell to be filled by an actor, taking our story in new directions.
+With Human Nature he showed us the clash between people raised in the wild with a doctor who finds and attempts to civilize them, all while having cut-scene interviews with the doctor (stuck in purgatory with a gunshot wound in the head).
+Being John Malkovich brought us a world where every human being is a puppet with which to be played and manipulated from the inside—each of us a hollow shell to be filled by an actor taking our story in new directions.
 Adaptation blurred the reality of life’s boring monotony with the action-packed excitement of a B-movie storyline and Eternal Sunshine of the Spotless Mind showed how true love is deeper than the memory we have of it.
-The good will always outweigh the bad and when it is all over, you will only regret why you didn’t try harder to stop it, not knowing that the cycle will inevitably begin again.
+The good will always outweigh the bad.
+And you will only regret why you didn’t try harder to stop it when it’s all over, not knowing that the cycle will inevitably begin again.

-With Synecdoche, Kaufman makes his debut behind the camera—both Gondry and Jonze off working on their own things—and he does so with the most elaborately challenging of all his work.
-I’m sure it is a very personal journey about the evolution of a storyteller always creating new and exciting roles, but never taking the time to rewrite himself, to flesh out his own life into one that isn’t full of depression as everyone goes on finding love and success while he stays stagnant in his own self-pity.

-I didn’t quite know what to expect when delving into this film.
-At first, it all seemed pretty much rooted in a reality, a slightly heightened one, but still accessible.
-Cotard was living a life of convenience with his regretful artist wife Adele, (Catherine Keener), and their annoyingly hyper daughter Olive.
-We begin to catch glimpses of the deterioration of his surroundings as words start to confuse—Ophthalmologist sounds like Neurologist which sounds like Urologist; when speaking of suicide, “How would you do it” sounds like “How did you do it”, etc—and eventually all footing is lost when Samantha Morton’s Hazel buys a house on fire.
-It appears to be a gag as she speaks of being afraid she might die in the flames, yet as the film continues on, the home is constantly burning, possibly showing her role as devil to Cotard, the ever-alluring vixen he so wants, but can never build the courage to be with.
+With Synecdoche, Kaufman makes his debut behind the camera—with Michel Gondry and Spike Jonze off working on their own things—and he does so with his most elaborately challenging work yet.
+I’m sure it’s a very personal journey too as an evolution of a storyteller always creating new and exciting roles without taking the time to rewrite himself.
+Here Caden is full of depression while everyone else finds love and success, stagnant in his own self-pity.
+As such, I didn’t quite know what to expect when delving in.
+At first it seemed rooted in a slightly heightened yet accessible reality.
+Cotard was living a life of convenience with his regretful artist wife Adele (Catherine Keener) and their hyper daughter Olive.
+His surroundings begin deteriorating as words become confused: ophthalmologist sounds like Neurologist which sounds like urologist; on the topic of suicide, “How would you do it” sounds like “How did you do it”, etc. Eventually all footing is lost once Samantha Morton’s Hazel buys a house literally on fire.
+It appears to be a gag as she speaks of being afraid of dying in the flames, yet the home is constantly burning as the film continues—possibly showing her role in Cotard’s life as the ever-alluring vixen he wants but never builds the courage to have.

 Philip Seymour Hoffman as Caden Cotard, Samantha Morton as Hazel.
 Photo by Abbot Gensler © 2008, Courtesy of Sony Pictures Classics.
 All Rights Reserved.